joernio/query-database/README.md

 ## Exporting the database to JSON

-You can launch
+After running `install.sh`, you can launch
 ```
-sbt run
+./joern-scan --dump
 ```
 to create a file named `querydb.json` that contains the list of all available queries along with its meta information.